 Why is competitive research so important?
-To guarantee you stand out to prospective clients you need to know how they look and sound— especially against your competitors.
+To guarantee you stand out to prospective clients you need to know how you look and sound—especially against your competitors.

 At BrandCraft, we use competitor research to inform all functions of marketing.
 Whether it’s digital marketing placement, design, or content, our goal is to make it stand out from the rest.
 And we’re not the only ones.
 According to HubSpot’s 2020 Marketing Report, 72% of businesses currently perform market research.
 Plus 80% use that research to make key business decisions.

 The landscape of your industry will change.
 It’s important to conduct regular competitor research for these reasons: